“Laziness” is Context, not Content

 If you enjoyed this article, consider donating to my Patreon!

-2 thoughts on ““Laziness” is Context, not Content
+2 responses to ““Laziness” is Context, not Content”

 1. “laziness as a moral status doesn’t exist”